skairunner/portfolio2/content/projects/Jeeves.md

 The web-app is written in Typescript, using d3.js for manipulating the DOM.
 The app uses Yarn to build and manage dependencies.
 The data is extracted from Albert using a script that controls Selenium, which also subsequently processes and cleans the data for consumption by the client.

-I have maintained Albert for 3 years circa late 2018.
-For the most recent class registration session, Google Analytics confirms that I had 509 unique users and 1300 sessions over a period of 2 months.
+I have maintained Albert for 4 years, from 2015 to 2019.
+For the most recent class registration session, Google Analytics confirmed that I had 509 unique users and 1300 sessions over a period of 2 months.
 Because the userbase for Jeeves has a uniquely high ratio of users who use adblocking programs, my real userbase is likely around 700.
 Jeeves is a free and open source program, and I have received contributions from classmates to fix bugs or implement features.

+Currently, Jeeves is being run by <<>>